Five Islands Outrigger Canoe Club History

 In 2005, Five Islands hosted their first State OC6 regatta at Belmore Basin.
 With a welcoming ceremony featuring Maori and Pacific Island dance and music on a specially built stage, it was a truly memorable event for the hundreds of paddlers from other clubs who witnessed it.

-Under the gentlemanly guidance of long serving President and social paddling coach, Milton Stoyles, the Club’s membership has grown to around sixty paddlers.
+Under the gentlemanly guidance of long serving President and social paddling coach, Milton Stoyles, the Club’s membership has grown to around 70 paddlers.

-During peak paddling season, the Club has a maximum of five canoes on the beach at Belmore Basin and the remainder stored in the clubhouse on Lake Illawarra.
+During peak paddling season, the Club has a maximum of six canoes on the beach at Belmore Basin and the remainder stored in the clubhouse on Lake Illawarra.